sergiocarracedo/vue-use-model-helpers/README.md

 This library provides a helper to convert a component's property to a local Ref you can mutate when you are using composition-api, simplifying  the management of the custom `v-model` and `.sync`

-This library works with Vue 2.x
+This library works with Vue 2.x and Vue 3

 ## Motivation